Uniswap/v4-core/CONTRIBUTING.md

 `forge test` to run forge tests

 Any new tests that you add should be written with forge, as the repo is undergoing a full migration to the forge test suite.

-*Mythx was also used but is no longer run and in the process of being deprecated fully from the repo.

 ## Code of Conduct